binary-butterfly/react-butterfly-map/README.md

 # ReactButterflyMap

-This is a small react component that contains an OpenStreetMap widget with search and points of interest features.
+This is a small react component that contains an OpenStreetMap widget with points of interest .

 ## Current state